SRGBmods/QMK-Binaries/README.md

 # QMK-Binaries
-QMK Firmware that is supported by SignalRGB.
+QMK Firmware + VIA that is supported by SignalRGB.